 Physical Condition — You will enjoy the tour to the degree of the shape you're in.
 One scale I've used is the following:

-• Good Shape — Able to walk a steady mile up and down hills (including stairs).
+• OK Shape — Able to walk a steady mile up and down hills (including stairs).

-• Better Shape — Able to walk a steady mile up and down hills (and stairs) that have cobblestones and marble sections.
+• Better Shape — Able to walk two to four miles up and down hills (and stairs) that have cobblestones and marble sections.

-• Best Shape — Able to run a marathon up Mount Olympus and not be winded!
+• Best Shape — Able to run a marathon up Mount Olympus — or whatever mountain — and not be winded!

 Shoes — You will want two (2) good pair of walking shoes.
 Break them in before the trip so you know they will be comfortable, but don't wear them out!

 Perfumes, colognes and sprays — Because some on our trip will be allergic to smells, odors, etc. and we will be next to each other and on a bus a lot of the time, we request that you not use perfume, after shave, body sprays, fragrant lotions, etc. on the trip.
 And this can even apply to essential oils.
 What may seem like a very faint or pleasant smell to you may be overpowering to someone else — sometimes creating an allergic reaction.

-Travel Insurance — Kenneth Mills Tours strongly recommends the purchase of travel insurance for protection of your tour and luggage investments.
+Travel Insurance — Kenneth Mills Tours very strongly recommends the purchase of travel insurance for protection of your tour and luggage investments.
 Go to Squaremouth — http://www.squaremouth.com/22174 — (or click the link at the bottom of this page), and select the policy that best fits your needs.
-On Squaremouth you can compare a number of policies from different companies and make your own decision.
+On SquareMouth you can compare a number of policies from different companies and make your own decision.
 Please familiarize yourself with what is available and their requirements.
 NOTE: We are an affiliate of SquareMouth and may receive a commission when you purchase travel insurance through this link.
 This does not affect the price of your insurance.

 Walking Surfaces — On many tours we will be walking up and down hills and over cobblestone.
 Also, as many of the streets, etc. are stone and marble (in Greece), there will be sites that are rather slick, so we need to take great care as we visit various sites.
 (I'll probably be the first to fall down! — So, as Elvis sang, "Treat me nice!")